 – Robin Dilley, PhD

-Your contribution will help thousands of other beneficiaries that TMHI serves.
-Associating yourself with telemental health generates goodwill and community awareness.
-Our strategic alliance will be to our mutual benefit with mental health associations, companies and providers seeking to learn how to work with technology in Health Care Reform.
+Your contribution will help thousands of other beneficiaries that TBHI serves.
+Associating yourself with telebehavioral health and telemental health generates goodwill and community awareness.
+Our strategic alliance will be to our mutual benefit with mental health associations, companies, and providers seeking to learn how to work with technology in Health Care Reform.

 “Not only have I learned about the elements of telemental heath, your presentation of the subject is also reinforcing principles of quality and ethical service delivery regardless of delivery modality.
 Your humor is so engaging it is actually enjoyable to listen to the material.”